 Differential diagnosis between apraxia of speech and speech sound delays or disorders are crucial in order to provide the right type of therapy.

-Children with apraxia of speech require specific evidence-based treatment solutions that are unique to their needs.
+Children with apraxia of speech require specific evidence-based childhood apraxia of speech treatment solutions that are unique to their needs.
 Therefore, a differential diagnosis between apraxia of speech and speech sound delays or disorders are crucial.
 Only a qualified speech language pathologist who has experience diagnosing or treating apraxia should be consulted to accurately assess a child’s speech and language abilities.
 Apraxia therapy should be performed by a professional and tailored to the specific child.

 At Better Speech, we offer online speech therapy services convenient for you and tailored to your child's individual needs.
 Our services are affordable and effective - get Better Speech now.